Cardiac Monitor Technician Training Program and Career Facts

 What Is the Career Outlook?

-Cardiovascular technicians and technologists have a bright future.
-They are expected to see a 39% employment growth rate from 2012-2022, according to the U.S. Bureau of Labor Statistics.
+Cardiovascular technicians and technologists can expect strong growth in this career field.
+These professionals are expected to see a 12% employment growth rate from 2019-2029, according to the U.S. Bureau of Labor Statistics.
+The BLS also states that the median salary for cardiovascular technicians and technologists is $68,750 per year.